halasadi/MAPS/README.md

 We also allow the capability to visualize IBD segments in a length region, for example betweem 2cM and 8cM.
 ```
-datapath = popressard_2_Inf.sims
+datapath = popressard_2_8.sims
-lowerBound = 4
+lowerBound = 2
 upperBound = 8
 ```
 ## parameter configuration

 As mentioned above, the parameters in MAPs are nearly identical.
-However, there are a few additional arguments in the `params.ini` file,
+However, there are a few additional arguments in the `params` file,

 * `genomeSize` (optional defaults to 3000cM)